espruino/BangleApps/apps/invader/README.md

 ## Controls

-Touch the lower Left or Right hand sides of the screen to move turret left or right, tap upper Right hand part of screen to fire
+Touch the lower Left or Right hand sides of the screen to move turret left or right, tap upper Right hand part of screen to fire, tap upper Left hand part of screen to restart

 ## Requests